Alexey-Tsarev/dockered/README.md

  - Apache 2.4 with PHP 7.0
  - Apache 2.4 with PHP 7.1
  - Apache 2.4 with PHP 7.2
+ - Apache 2.4 with PHP 7.3
- - MariaDB 10.3
+ - MariaDB 10.4
- - Tengine 2.3.0 (OpenSSL 1.1.1b)
+ - Tengine 2.3.2 (OpenSSL 1.1.1d)
  - Fail2Ban 0.10.4
- - Consul 1.4.4
+ - Consul 1.6.1
  - vsftpd 3.0.2

-Tenginx uses as a frontend server: http://tengine.taobao.org
+Tengine is used as a frontend server: http://tengine.taobao.org
 It listens on 80 and 443 (`HTTP/2` and `ALPN` are supported) ports and forwards traffic to backend servers:
 Apache servers with different PHP versions.